 What I did feel sure about was that for the first time in eons, my face wasn’t hot with a burning feeling, itchy, or uncomfortably tight.
 The visible difference wasn’t huge, but the comfort level was amazing.
 On the “inside”, it felt like normal skin!

-I felt a little bit giddy about it so I contacted the customer support at Light Therapy Options (where I gott the LED red light therapy kit I’m using – I use the Peak 630 Red LED Light, in case you want to know exactly which one I’m trying).
+I felt a little bit giddy about it so I contacted the customer support at Light Therapy Options (where I gott the LED red light therapy kit I’m using – I use the Pure Red LED Light, in case you want to know exactly which one I’m trying).
 I asked if I was experiencing a placebo effect, because I’m trying to be very “scientific” about this blog and about the way that I am tracking the progress.